 So, in your next brainstorm, here’s some ways to use the 90-10 Rule.

-- Brainstorms rarely create volume in one sitting.
-Have multiple and shorter brainstorms.
+- Brainstorms rarely create lost of volume in one sitting.
+Instead, have multiple and shorter brainstorms.

 - People brainstorm better at different times of day.
 That’s why multiple brainstorms are good.
 You can have the “morning people” go to a.m. brainstorms, and “afternoon people” to go p.m. brainstorms.